IntersectMBO/lsm-tree/doc/format-run.md

 sorted by key and arranged into pages.
 The individual page format is detailed in `format-page.md`.

-The overall file format consists exclusivly of these pages, with no additional metadata or file headers.
+The overall file format consists exclusively of these pages, with no additional metadata or file headers.
 The page size will typically be 4k but can be any power of 2 up to 64k.